 What We Did

 We love taking an existing property, adding space – yet carefully considering the interior layout – to ensure the client has the correct flow around the building and, if need be, altering the existing spaces to suit.

 We transformed this dwelling via the construction of new rear additions to the ground and the first floors, in addition to sweeping internal modifications.

 The new garden room to the ground floor, master bedroom and additional bedroom to the first floor truly transformed the aesthetic and function of our client’s home.

 This complex rear extension, with a ground-floor garden room and two new bedroom suites – including an enlarged master bedroom – is highly innovative, while appearing simple and chic.

 The symmetry of the design of the double-storey extension provides a seamless transition to – and is mirrored in the landscaping of – the property’s rear garden.

 Completed July 2014

-- Deep, cantilevered eaves are a dramatic feature with a highly practical purpose; offering protection from all the elements
+- Deep, cantilevered eaves are a dramatic feature with a highly practical purpose; offering protection from the elements

 - The rear gabled extensions were duplicated to achieve a pleasing symmetry to the rear of the building